U.S. Treasury prods mortgage servicers to perform better

 Under the Home Affordable Modification Program, known as HAMP, the Treasury gives financial incentives to servicers to change the terms of certain borrowers' mortgages to lower their monthly payments.

-Three other servicers, Ocwen Loan Servicing LLC (OCN.N), Selecting Portfolio Servicing Inc CSGN.VX and Wells Fargo & Co (WFC.N), were also cited by the Treasury as needing to make "moderate improvement."
+Three other servicers, Ocwen Loan Servicing LLC, Selecting Portfolio Servicing Inc and Wells Fargo & Co , were also cited by the Treasury as needing to make "moderate improvement."

-Bank of America Corp (BAC.N) and JPMorgan Chase & Co (JPM.N) need to make "minor improvement," the Treasury said.
+Bank of America Corp and JPMorgan Chase & Co need to make "minor improvement," the Treasury said.

 "There is still room for improvement for servicers and the Treasury is committed to applying pressure on the mortgage servicing industry to improve servicer behavior," said Treasury Deputy Assistant Secretary Tim Bowler in a statement.